Promo code SPRING2022 will be automatically applied at checkout!

 Choosing a diet that includes predominantly plant-based proteins, such as legumes and nuts, may reduce the risk of developing type 2 diabetes.
 On the other hand, diets high in animal protein, especially red and processed meats, may increase the risk of type 2 diabetes.

 These aren't the only factors that contribute to diabetes, and both animal and plant-based protein can be a part of an overall healthy diet.
-So what should we include in our diet to help balance our blood sugar and avoid the risk of type 2 diabetes?
+So what should we include in our diet to help balance our glucose and avoid the risk of type 2 diabetes?

-Here are a few examples of both animal and plant-based protein that you can consider including in your diet to manage blood sugar:
+Here are a few examples of both animal and plant-based proteins that you can consider including in your diet to manage glucose:

 shrimp bowl